powsybl/powsybl.github.io/docs/user_stories/capacity_calculation_rsc.md

 - Individual and common grid modelling and data set delivery

- We are here going to explain how to perform a coordinated capacity computation using PowSyBl and some specific developments.
+ We are going to explain how to perform a coordinated capacity computation using PowSyBl and some specific developments.
 We want to ensure that flows across borders respect given maximum admissible values, while ensuring electricity security of supply.
-If some overloads are reported, a remedial actions optimisation is called to find the cheaper solution for solving the constraints.
+If some overloads are reported, a remedial actions optimisation is called to find the cheaper solution to solve the constraints.
 Remedial actions can be either changing the tap of a PST (it modifies the impedance of the network and so the load flows) or generator redispatching.

 # Workflow

 The first input data of this process is the network model, coming from UCTE or CIM-CGMES European exchange formats.
-We also need an object to define the security domain of the network, build from a CRAC file (for "Contingency list, Remedial Actions and additional Constraints") : it contains a contingencies list, the constraints to monitor and the available remedial actions to get rid of the constraints.
+We also need an object to define the security domain of the network, build from a CRAC file (for "Contingency list, Remedial Actions and additional Constraints"): it contains a contingencies list, the constraints to monitor and the available remedial actions to get rid of the constraints.

-In this process, we also need two computation engines :
+In this process, we also need two computation engines:
 - A loadflow calculation is launched before and after contingency to identify overloads.
 - A sensitivity calculation : for each border, a sensitivity analysis determines the impact on the flow of a small variation of the PST angle, and that for all PSTs, and determines the impact on the flow of a small variation of the generation, and that for all generators.

-A cost function is build from the previous results of the sensitivity computation.
+A cost function is built from the previous results of the sensitivity computation.
 It is then sent to a solver to find the remedial actions avoiding constraints at a minimal cost.

-A secruity analysis is performend at the end of the process to validate the set of remedial actions, found by the optimisation.
+A secruity analysis is performed at the end of the process to validate the set of remedial actions, found by the optimisation.

 All PowSybl features used in this workflow are described below with some implementation examples.